-Cajun boiled peanuts are a Southern snack that was just made for watching football games.
-Our version has loads of garlic, and is boiled in your favorite beer overnight in the slow cooker.
-Beer-boiled peanuts?
-You read that right.
+Cajun boiled peanuts are a Southern snack just made for watching football games.
+This version has loads of garlic, and is cooked in your favorite beer overnight in the slow cooker.

 Fall might mean pumpkin spice where you’re from but here in the South it means football season!
 Along with the games come the tailgate parties, and we do take our tailgating seriously… You can’t just throw a couple brats on the grill and call it a tailgate.

-I made these Cajun garlic beer-boiled peanuts for a Falcons vs Saints tailgate last weekend and, though the Falcons didn’t fare so well, the boiled peanuts earned themselves plenty of fans!
+I first made these Cajun beer boiled peanuts for a Falcons vs Saints tailgate and, though the Falcons didn’t fare so well, the boiled peanuts earned themselves plenty of fans!

 This post contains affiliate links for your convenience.
 Click here for our full privacy and disclosure policy.